 The Mosaic Fertilizantes business does not withdraw from nationally or internationally protected water sources, though some facilities are located near water bodies or regions that have significant biodiversity value.
 For example, our Cajati mine is located approximately 15-20 km from a Ramsar-listed protected area in the states of São Paulo and Paraná that contains diverse landscape and animal and aquatic environments.
 No withdrawals are made from water bodies within this protected area, but we do withdraw water from the Jacupiranguinha River, an important natural resource for the region and local community since it is home to endemic species and serves as a source of public water supply for the community.
-In 2020, withdrawals from this water body amounted to approximately 50% of the site's permitted volumes.
+In 2021, withdrawals from this water body amounted to approximately 35 percent of the site's permitted volumes and less than 10 percent of the average daily flow of this river.
 Some of our facilities withdraw from sources in or near communities that are also used for drinking water or recreational purposes.
 All our facilities are heavily regulated and subject to facility-specific regulations, monitoring requirements and permits relating to water source and allocations.
 Please see 303-1 and 303-3 for additional context.